 Treat the environment:

 It is important to treat the environment as well.
-Vacuum your home including under furniture.
+Vacuum your home including under furniture, along skirting boards and in nooks and crannies.

 Wash all pet bedding in hot water.
 Either tumble dry or hang out to dry in the sun.